By Tracy Achen

 Being able to handle basic home care and home maintenance is an important part of living independently.
-Once you get the basics down you won't have to call someone (your brother, neighbor, repairman, or whoever) every time there's a problem.
+Once you get the basics down, you won't have to call someone (your brother, neighbor, or repairman) every time there's a problem.

 While you may not be able to fix everything around the house, you can tackle the majority of jobs.